fabilab/northstar/README.md

 Also, northstar was mostly developed during [Pride Month](https://en.wikipedia.org/wiki/Gay_pride), so we couldn't abstain from showing our support.

 ## Installation
 For now, you can use the development version.

-### Installing dependencies
+### Dependencies
-First, install the dependencies:
-- `numpy` and `scipy`: use your favourite package manager, e.g. conda, pip.
+- `numpy`
+- `scipy`
+- `pandas`
+- `scikit-learn`
-- `iGraph` and `python-igraph`: this is best done by installing directly `python-igraph` via pip.
+- `igraph` and `python-igraph`: this is best done by installing directly `python-igraph` via pip.
 That will also install the C core `iGraph` library.
 If you are on Windows, use the binaries as suggested on the `python-igraph` GitHub page.
 - `leidenalg`: you need the develop git branch (instruction here below).

-### Installing leidenalg develop branch
+To automatically download and use our curated online atlas collection at https://iosonofabio.github.io/atlas_averages/, you will also need:
+- `requests`
+- `loompy`

+To install `leidenalg in its development branch`:
 ```bash
 git clone --branch develop --single-branch https://github.com/vtraag/leidenalg.git
 cd leidenalg
 python setup.py install
 ```

-### Installation
 Once all dependencies are installed, clone this repo:
 ```bash
 git clone https://github.com/iosonofabio/northstar.git